uktrade/great-cms/README.md

 HEADLESS=false make ARGUMENTS="-m browser" pytest
 ```

-You can also use regular pytest filters:
+You can also use regular pytest filters as shown below:

 ```bash
 HEADLESS=false make ARGUMENTS="-k test_anonymous_user_should" pytest